francofabio/sjog/README.md

 order.addItem(new Item(1, "MacBook pro 13"));
 order.addItem(new Item(2, "iPad Air 2"));
 ObjectGraph orderObjectGraph = new ObjectGraphBuilder(Order.class)
-        .include("customer") //include all properties of the java basic type in customer .include("itens") //include all properties of the java basic type in itens (considering generic type of the collection or the collection content
+        .include("customer") //include all properties of the java basic type presents in customer object .include("itens") //include all properties of the java basic type presents in itens (considering generic type of the collection or the collection content)
         .build(order);
 Integer orderId = orderObjectGraph.get("id"); //get id property of the order String customerName = orderObjectGraph.get("customer.name"); //get the name of the customer in order